m3db/m3/site/content/operational_guide/resource_limits.md

 ```

 Usage notes:
-- The `commit` flag allows for dry-run API calls to see the old and new limits that would be applied.
+- Setting the `commit` flag to false allows for dry-run API calls to see the old and new limits that would be applied.
 - Omitting a limit from the `value` results in that limit to be driven by the config-based settings.
 - The `forceExceeded` flag makes the limit behave as though it is permanently exceeded, thus failing all queries.
 This is useful for dynamically shutting down all queries in cases where load may be exceeding provisioned resources.